mkarner07/mkarner07.github.io/_posts/2024/2024-02-08-Literary-Treasures-at-no-cost.md

 date: 2024-02-08
 excerpt_separator: "<!--more-->"
 categories:
-  - Management and Leadership
+  - Leadership as a System

 tags:
-  - Management and Leadership
-  - Leadership
+  - Leadership as a System
   - Reading
   - Book
   - List of References